 As a Civic Scholar, Kayvon is passionate about equal access to education.
 Civic Scholars connect civic engagement with academic work through social and public policy research and sustained involvement in community affairs.
 With his personal experiences and exposure to different levels of education, he is very interested in addressing systemic education inequality both domestically and globally.

 Kayvon is also a member of the Turner Social Impact Society, which helps students become tomorrow’s social impact leaders.
 This selective group of undergraduates who all prioritize social impact have access to fellowship, funding, mentoring, events, and customized opportunities to continue to develop as the next change-makers in society.

-Eric Furda, C’87 Dean of Admissions at Penn and Dr. Sean Vereen, President of Steppingstone Scholars Inc. collaborated with Kayvon on a Coursera course called How to Apply to College, which empowers learners of all backgrounds to demystify the college search process.
+Eric Furda, C’87 former Dean of Admissions at Penn and Dr. Sean Vereen, President of Steppingstone Scholars Inc. collaborated with Kayvon on a Coursera course called How to Apply to College, which empowers learners of all backgrounds to demystify the college search process.

 Penn's Civic Scholars program allows students who are leaders in the classroom the opportunity to engage with the City of Philadelphia and become leaders in the community they call home.
 Students who complete the four-year Civic Scholar experience earn a certification upon graduation and designation on their transcript.